 - In your Corridor Properties, set the targets for the top and bottom of the retaining wall and rebuild the corridor

 - Fix potential rendering troubles in Civil 3D.
 If you don’t have any, lucky you!
 Otherwise follow the steps in this blog post

 When you are finished with your design you can export the retaining wall elements to solids.
-That process will be covered in an upcoming blog post.
+That process is covered in the blog post 2/3 on Retaining Walls.